kiraware/PyBMKG/docs/how-to-guides.md

 ```

 We use [Poetry](https://python-poetry.org/) as the project
-packaging dependency management.
-Install development dependency
+packaging and dependency management.
+Install development
-with the following command:
+dependency with the following command:

 ```console
 poetry install